waddwaw/My-Resume/questions/h5bp-Front-end-Developer-Interview-Questions.md

 alert(foo + bar);
 ```

+The first alert is `Hello World`, the second will throw an error.
+In the IIFE, `foo` can be accessed since it is in the outer scope, so the first alert is the concatenation of the two strings, `Hello World`.
+But after the IIFE, `bar` is no longer accessible, because it is local to the IIFE.
+In effect, it is **not even declared** at that moment.
+Therefore the second alert, trying to access the undeclared `bar`, will throw an errror.

 *Question: What is the value of `foo.length`?*
 ```javascript
 var foo = [];
 foo.push(1);
 foo.push(2);
 ```

+`2`.

 #### Fun Questions: